 To increase engagement and revenue, invest in automated email workflows and profit from automatically triggered email sequences.

 Engaged subscribers go hand in hand with higher revenue.
 But, before an email subscriber engages with you, you need to get to them in a personalized way.
-Witty subject lines do count towards higher open rates, original content and copy towards increased click-through rates, but the king of engagement is personalized communication with every single subscriber.
+Witty subject lines do count towards higher open rates, original content and copy towards increased click-through and response rates, but the king of engagement is personalized communication with every single subscriber.

 Automated email workflows are based on user-behavior and as such, elicit substantially more engagement and revenue compared to email blasts and newsletters.
 The reason is that they are tailored to your customers’ interests and current needs, based on their behavior on-site and/or online.

 Simply put, having chosen an objective, you can customize the series of emails every subscriber gets through setting up your triggers and actions in a meaningful way.
 For example, every time your subscriber opens an email, they will receive another email or be transferred to a list for segmentation purposes.
 User engagement is bound to increase exponentially over time as you get to find out more about your audience’s preferences and classify them into more appropriate segments.
 Ultimately, you are increasing your ROI.

 Automated workflow templates